How Long Do Solar Panels Last?

 What Causes Degradation

 While solar panels naturally degrade over time for a number of reasons, some degradation issues occur more regularly.
-Discoloration and delamination cause the most solar array failures.
+Discoloration and delamination cause most solar array failures.
 However, discoloration and delamination occur via heat-related issues.

 Discoloration in Solar Panels